 Overview

 Intravenous fluid administration and peripheral intravenous catheters may be discontinued for a number of reasons.
-The most common reasonfor discontinuing intravenous fluids is that the patient has returned to normal body fluid volume (euvolemia) and is able to maintain adequate oral fluid intake.
+The most common reason for discontinuing intravenous fluids is that the patient has returned to normal body fluid volume (euvolemia) and is able to maintain adequate oral fluid intake.
 Peripheral intravenous catheters are commonly discontinued because the patient is either being discharged from the hospital or of the the peripheral intravenous catheter has been in place for 72 to 96 hours.
 The Centers for Disease Control Guidelines for the Prevention of Intravascular Catheter-Related Infections (2011) recommends replacing peripheral intravenous catheters every 72 to 96 hours in adults to prevent risk of infection or phlebitis.
 If the peripheral intravenous catheter becomes dislodged or if the insertion site demonstrates signs and symptoms of infection, infiltration, extravasation or phlebitis, the peripheral intravenous catheter should be discontinued and replaced.
 For pediatric patients, the Infusion Nurses Society recommends replacing the peripheral intravenous catheter only when the intravenous infusion site is no longer patent or demonstrates signs and symptoms of complications.

 This video describes the approach to discontinue intravenous fluid administration and peripheral intravenous catheters.